Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 }
 ```

-Examples for creating instances of TargetParameter can be seen [here](./README.md#target-parameters)
+Examples for creating instances of TargetParameters can be seen [here](./README.md#target-parameters)

 ### TargetOrder